-This paper examines the effect of spraying conditions and WC grain size within the feedstock powders.
-Two different WC-12 wt percent Co-powders, namely one powder with a very fine powder grain fraction and one with a more conventional powder grain fraction, were applied using both a liquid fuel-powered and gas-powered high velocity oxy-fuel system.
-All coatings produced were subjected to sliding wear tests against an aluminum oxide ball; a sintered WC-Co composite was comparatively tested.
-The sintered composite structure (cermet) produced the highest wear resistance, while the conventional powder sprayed by means of a gas-operated burner produced the best coating.
+This paper examines the effect of spraying conditions and WC grain size on the wear behavior of WC-Co coatings.
+Two powders, one with a fine grain fraction and one with a more conventional grain fraction, were applied using liquid and gas HVOF systems.
+All coatings were subjected to sliding wear tests against an aluminum oxide ball.
+A sintered WC-Co composite was also tested for comparison.
+The sintered composite structure (cermet) exhibited the highest wear resistance, while the conventional powder sprayed by means of a gas-operated burner produced the best coating.
 Paper includes a German-language abstract.

 This content is only available as a PDF.

 Copyright © 2002 Verlag für Schweißen und verwandte Verfahren DVS-Verlag GmbH.
 All rights reserved.